nochkin/multipwm/README.md

-# pwm
+# MultiPWM
-pwm library for esp-open-rtos
+MultiPWM library for esp-open-rtos